Master of Arts in Counseling Psychology

 Overview & Tuition

-- The Counseling Psychology program offers a two or three-year option for earning the 48 credit hours required and operates on a year-round schedule.
+- The program offers a 2-or 3-year option for earning the 48 credit hours required and operates on a year-round schedule.

 - Bachelor’s degree from an accredited institution